Kenneth Clarke: Minister without Portfolio

-Following the 2012 Cabinet reshuffle, Clarke was moved from Justice Secretary to Minister without Portfolio.
+In the 2012 Cabinet reshuffle, Clarke was moved from Justice Secretary to Minister without Portfolio.
 It was also announced that he would assume the role of roving Trade Envoy with responsibility for promoting British business and trade interests abroad, a position which he enjoyed.

 In the 2014 Cabinet reshuffle, after more than 20 years serving as a Minister, it was announced that Clarke had stepped down from government, to return to the backbenches.
 Clarke was honoured as a Companion of Honour, upon the Prime Minister's recommendation, in July 2014.
 His total time as a government minister is the fifth-longest in the modern era after Winston Churchill, Arthur Balfour, Rab Butler, and the Duke of Devonshire.

 Return to the backbenches

 Clarke was opposed to Brexit during the 2016 referendum on the United Kingdom's continued membership of the European Union, and opposed the holding of the referendum in the first place.
 He was the sole Conservative MP to vote against the triggering of Article 50.

-During the 2016 Conservative leadership election Clarke was interviewed by Sky News on 5 July 2016 and made negative comments to Sir Malcolm Rifkind, about the "fiasco" (leadership contest) and about three of the candidates.
+During the 2016 Conservative leadership election, Clarke was interviewed by Sky News on 5 July 2016 and made negative comments to Sir Malcolm Rifkind, about the "fiasco" (leadership contest) and about three of the candidates.
 In a widely circulated video clip, he referred to Theresa May as a "bloody difficult woman", joked that Michael Gove, who was "wild", would "go to war with at least three countries at once" and characterised some of the utterances of Andrea Leadsom as "extremely stupid".
 Clarke added that Gove "did us all a favour by getting rid of Boris.
 The idea of Boris as prime minister is ridiculous."

 In February 2017, following the death of Gerald Kaufman, Clarke succeeded as Father of the House, continuing after his re-election as an MP at the 2017 general election.

 In December 2017, Clarke voted along with fellow Conservative Dominic Grieve and nine other Conservative MPs against the government, and in favour of guaranteeing Parliament a "meaningful vote" on any Brexit deal Britain agrees with the European Union.

 Clarke endorsed Rory Stewart during the 2019 Conservative leadership election.

 In September 2019, after Conservative Prime Minister Boris Johnson lost a number of key votes in the House of Commons, Clarke stated that it would be "not inconceivable" for him to become Prime Minister leading a government of national unity in order to revoke Article 50 and prevent Brexit.
 Other politicians who were suggested for such a role at the time included Harriet Harman, his female counterpart as Mother of the House of Commons.
 Lib Dem leader Jo Swinson supported the proposal, though Boris Johnson and Jeremy Corbyn, the Leader of the Opposition, both dismissed the suggestion.
 As it turned out, a vote of no-confidence was not in fact tabled against Boris Johnson's government and no such government of national unity was formed or took office.